garden-io/garden/docs/other-plugins/container.md

 Below we'll walk through some usage examples.
 For a full reference of the `container` action type, please take a look at the [reference guides](../reference/action-types).

-_Note: Even though we've spent the most time on supporting Kubernetes, we've tried to design this action type in a way that makes it generically applicable to other container orchestrators as well, such as Docker Swarm, Docker Compose, AWS ECS etc. This will come in handy as we add more providers, that can then use the same action type._
+_Note: Despite the `container` action types being mostly Kubernetes-oriented up to this point, we've tried to design this action type in a way that makes it generically deployable to other container orchestrators as well, such as Docker Swarm, AWS ECS etc._

 ## Building images